Amit Kothari

 Breaking changes are brutal.
 LangChain had frequent breaking changes throughout its development as it evolved fast.
 Code that worked last month breaks after an update.
 You’re stuck: stay on old versions with security risks, or spend cycles adapting.

-The observability story does genuinely favor frameworks.
+The observability story does favor frameworks.
 89% of teams have implemented observability for their agents.
 LangSmith provides tracing, evaluation, and cost tracking out of the box.
 Building from scratch means building or integrating this yourself.
 Doable with tools like Langfuse, but it’s not free work.

 How to actually choose

-Team skills matter more than most people acknowledge.
+Will the best framework always win?
+No. Team skills matter more than most people acknowledge.
 A team comfortable with abstractions can make frameworks work well.
 A team that prefers understanding fundamentals will fight them constantly.
 Small teams moving fast often find direct implementation is actually faster once you account for the learning curve on both sides.

 More options, not fewer decisions.

-I probably lean too hard toward direct implementation for teams that genuinely need what frameworks provide.
+I probably lean too hard toward direct implementation for teams that need what frameworks provide.
 But for most mid-size companies starting out: build your first version with direct API calls.
 You’ll learn what you actually need.
-If you hit complexity that genuinely requires a framework, you’ll recognize it.
+If you hit complexity that requires a framework, you’ll recognize it.
 And you’ll understand LLMs well enough to use the framework effectively instead of being confused by it.

 Frameworks promise to handle complexity for you.
 They introduce their own complexity in the process.